 IMPORTANT!
 Never mix cleaning chemicals.
 Never mix ANYTHING with chlorine bleach (or products containing chlorine bleach) especially any product containing ammonia such as Windex.
 Never mix vinegar with chlorine bleach and never mix alcohol with chlorine bleach.

 If you are new to my website, let me tell you a little about myself.
 My name is Annie Pryor.
 I have a Ph.D. in biochemistry from The Ohio State University.
 After a few years working in a research lab, I "retired" to be a stay-at-home mom.
 When my first baby got a terrible stomach virus that required a trip to the ER, I decided to research the subject and created this website dedicated to reducing the prevalence of the stomach "flu" in the world.
 My 3 little kids keep me busy, but I still get a hankering to do experiments now and then.
 I've tested cleaning products, hand sanitizers, produce washing techniques, essential oils, Norwex Cloths, SteriPens, laundry, lunch box coldness, the Phone Soap, sponges, and even sunlight.
 I also happen to be the inventor of a really useful drying rack.
 I invented it because I needed a convenient place next to the kitchen sink to hang baby bibs up to dry between meals.
 It is also perfect for drying sports water bottles, dish cloths, food-storage bags, cleaning cloths and many other items.
-I have a shorter drying rack (12.5 inches tall) and a taller 15 inch rack.
-The Mommy Genius® Drying Racks are manufactured in the USA and are available on Amazon.
+I have a shorter drying rack (12.75 inches tall) which is available here on Amazon.
+I also have a taller 15 inch rack available here on Amazon.
 If you would like to be informed when new experimental results are posted, please like my Facebook page.